senabibi/PostgresqlTopTen/README.md

 ## Installation

 ### 1. PostgreSQL Installation
+* [PostgreSQL](https://www.postgresql.org/download/): You'll need PostgreSQL to run this project.
 Download and install PostgreSQL from the [official PostgreSQL website](https://www.postgresql.org/download/).
+* [Visual Studio Code](https://code.visualstudio.com/): Use this IDE for code editing and running scripts locally.
+*  [Brave](https://brave.com/): A recommended browser for optimal viewing and performance of the project docs and demos.
 Once installed, configure the PostgreSQL database to integrate with the project files.

 ### 2. Database Setup